Lars3n95/AppRater-Dialog/README.md

 With this settings the dialog will be shown if the following conditions are fulfilled: The app is installed for a minimum of 3 days and the app is launched for a minimum of 5 times.
 Furthermore the dialog will be shown every second launch if the user clicks `Later`.
 If the rate or never button is clicked once, the dialog will never be shown again.
 This cannot be changed with the API and it is not recommendet to change this.

 Between the constructor and the `appLaunched()` you can customize the dialog.
-You following possibilities:
+You have following possibilities:

-+ change the number of days, the app has to be installed
++ change the number of days, the app has to be installed (default: 3 days)

       .daysToWait(int daysToWait)

-+ change the number of launches, the app has to be launched
++ change the number of launches, the app has to be launched (default: 5 launches)

       .timesToLaunch(int timesToLaunch)

-+ change the title
++ change the title (default: see pictures above)

       .title(String title)

-+ change the message
++ change the message (default: see pictures above)

       .message(String message)

-+ change the rate button's text
++ change the rate button's text (default: see pictures above)

       .rateButton(String rateButtonText)

-+ change the not now button's text
++ change the not now button's text (default: see pictures above)

       .notNowButton(String nowNowButtonText)

-+ change the never button's text
++ change the never button's text (default: see pictures above)

       .neverButton(String neverButtonText)

-+ change the number of launches, the app has to be launched after a `Later` till the dialog is shown again
++ change the number of launches, the app has to be launched after a `Later` till the dialog is shown again (default: 2 launches)

       .timesToLaunchInterval(int timesToLaunchInterval)

++ choose if the dialog should be cancelable (by clicking outside or clicking back button) (default: true)

+      .isCancelable(boolean cancelable)

 Here is an example of how to create a customized dialog: